LCS Summer Split Schedule Update – Latest Team and Roster News

 Finishing on the first two spots will grant a bye to winners’ bracket round 2, while the next three teams will play in the winners’ bracket.
 The LCS Summer Split schedule update with 8 teams qualified for the playoffs has the 7th and 8th teams play in the losers’ bracket.
 The LCS roster 2020 changes made before the Spring Split have favored Cloud9 heavily while hurting Team Liquid in particular.
 Visa related issues are now just a distant memory so the former champions will have a new opportunity to shine.

-Try Fantasy LCS at Draftkings:
+Try Fantasy Esports at Draftkings:

 Top Three Favorites of the LCS Summer Split